 Ready to explore one of the most historic sites in Singapore?

 Fort Canning has a history that dates back to the 14th century when an ancient Malay kingdom ruled.
 It also played a big military role during the colonial days.
 Find out what’s on top of this splendid 156 feet high hilltop park.
+There are many other interesting sites tucked away on the hill for you to discover!
+The park is pretty well-lit at night but you might want to stick to daylight hours if you’re still not familiar with the venue.
+Find out why here.

 A popular place for concerts and events, this expansive lawn used to be a graveyard and you can still see some tombstones built into the walls that bound the area, along with the prominent white gothic gates.